maithilimukherjee/smart-scribe/README.md

-# SmartScribe
+# smart-scribe

-SmartScribe is a full-stack AI-powered application that converts raw content from PDFs and web pages into concise summaries, structured notes, and multiple-choice questions for efficient learning and revision.
+smart-scribe is a full-stack AI-powered application that converts raw content from PDFs and web pages into concise summaries, structured notes, and multiple-choice questions for efficient learning and revision.

 ---